Conference highlights and thanks to the community!¶

 Ready for more?¶

-Don’t forget our Vilnius conference next week, Prague conference again in September, and our Australia conference in November.
+Don’t forget our Prague conference in October, and our Australia+India conference in December.
 Tickets are on sale for Prague.
-The CFP and tickets for the Australia conference will open soon.
+The call for talk proposals for the Australia conference is still open, and ticket sales are open.

-Our Slack network has really grown more this last year.
-Our general Slack channel has been extra busy in the days and weeks leading up to the conference, and we hope that y’all continue the conversations throughout the year.
+Our Slack network has expanded yet again this year.
+Our #general Slack channel has been extra busy in the days and weeks leading up to the conference, and we hope that y’all continue the conversations throughout the year.
 If you haven’t joined, now’s the time!
 Check out the Write the Docs Slack.

-We’re also looking for more sponsors to make our events just as magical as this year’s event.
-You can see our prospectus for Prague.
-Get in touch if you have any questions.
+We’re also looking for more sponsors to make our other events just as magical as this year’s Portland event.
+You can see all our sponsorship options on our website.

 We’re so grateful to our sponsors, speakers, volunteers, and attendees for making this conference possible.
-Whether you were able to come out this time or not, we hope to see you back in Portland next year – or even sooner at one of our other events!
+Whether you were able to come out this time or not, we hope to see you again next year – or even sooner at one of our other events!